Effect of low-cost airlines on communities: Other carriers with similar effects

-In recent years, some new airlines have had a greater "Southwest effect" than Southwest itself.
+In recent years, some new airlines have had a greater "Southwest Effect" than Southwest itself.
 An MIT study released in August 2013 found newer, smaller airlines were having a greater impact on lowering the average price of a ticket where they fly.
 According to an MIT International Center for Air Transportation analysis of ticket statistics, between 2007 and 2012, Southwest's ability to lower fares had weakened from $36 per one-way fare to only $17 per one-way fare.
 At the same time, JetBlue, Allegiant, and Spirit Airlines were associated with dips of $32, $29, and $22, respectively, in markets that they entered.
 However, other airlines' lower fares don't account for the ancillary products that are a significant component of their business.

-In August 2013, USA Today, in noting the competitive effect on prices continued to be seen, but JetBlue's impact on prices was then the largest, suggested, "You might want to start calling it the JetBlue effect."
+In August 2013, USA Today, in noting the competitive effect on prices continued to be seen, but JetBlue's impact on prices was now largest, suggested, "You might want to start calling it the JetBlue effect."
 The article also draws attention to JetBlue's much smaller footprint in overall domestic passenger traffic, making any claims about a widespread effect much more tenuous.